 Global Climate Change"The Earth's climate is changing.
 In most places, average temperatures are rising.
 Scientists have observed a warming trend beginning around the late 1800s.
 The most rapid warming has occurred in recent decades.
 Most of this warming is very likely the result of human activities.

 Climate change can have broad effects on biodiversity (the numbers and variety of plant and animal species in a particular location).
 Although species have adapted to environmental change for millions of years, a quickly changing climate could require adaptation on larger and faster scales than in the past.
 Those species that cannot adapt are at risk of extinction.
 Even the loss of a single species can have cascading effects because organisms are connected through food webs and other interactions." - United States Environmental Protection Agency

-Environmental Protection Agency - Comprehensive information on the issues of climate change that is accessible and meaningful to all parts of society - communities, individuals, business, states, localities, and governments.
+Environmental Protection Agency - Explore comprehensive information on the issues of climate change that is accessible and meaningful to all parts of society: communities, individuals, business, states, localities, and governments.

 NASA (National Aeronautics and Space Administration) - Check out the planet's vital signs, read recent news stories and find out about the latest energy innovations.

-National Public Radio (NPR) - Play videos from Robert Krulwich's five-part cartoon series, "Global Warming: It's All About Carbon."
+NPR (National Public Radio) - Play videos from Robert Krulwich's five-part cartoon series "Global Warming: It's All About Carbon."

-NOAA (National Oceanographic and Atmospheric Administration) - Arctic Theme Page - "What has been happening to polar bears in recent decades?"
+NOAA (National Oceanographic and Atmospheric Administration) - Read the Arctic Theme Page - "What has been happening to polar bears in recent decades?"

-Washington State Department of Ecology Clear and concise explanations of global warming, climate change and the impacts on humans and wildlife.
+Washington State Department of Ecology - Read clear and concise explanations of global warming, climate change and the impacts on humans and wildlife.

 Download a list of Climate Change Web Resources.